TOPLLab/topllab.github.io/en/index.md

 ### Research Prototypes

-<p>The projects under the WARDuino umbrella are developed by researchers at the TOPL lab (Ghent University) and the DisCo group (Vrije Universiteit Brussel).
+The projects under the WARDuino umbrella are developed by researchers at the [TOPL lab](https://users.ugent.be/~chscholl/) (Ghent University) and the [DisCo group](https://soft.vub.ac.be/disco/) (Vrije Universiteit Brussel).
 The software are developed in the first place as research prototypes.
-Expect possible bugs or performance issues.</p>
+Expect possible bugs or performance issues.